 Q: Can I convey new information to the reviewers after submitting the application?

-A: Officially and technically the answer is No. Once submitted, the system is blocking any option to send any new information or updates.
+A: Officially and technically the answer is No. After the deadline for submission, the system blocks any option to send any new information or updates.
 However, there is an indirect way to do that – by updating your personal webpage/website.
 Many reviewers may google you and examine your webpage/website in order to learn more about you.
-Therefore, we recommend to update your personal website/webpage, as soon as possible, with any new finding or publication that might be relevant for the evaluation process.
+Therefore, we recommend to update your personal website/webpage, as soon as possible, with any new findings or publications that might be relevant to the evaluation process.